coinbase/odin/README.md

 1. Allow LifeCycle Hooks to send to Cloudwatch.
 1. Subnet, AMI, life cycle and userdata overrides per service.
 1. Check EC2 instance limits and capacity before deploying.
-1. Slowly scale instances up rather than all at once, e.g. deploy 1 instance check it is healthy then deploy the rest.
+1. Slowly scale (Canary) instances up rather than all at once, e.g. deploy 1 instance check it is healthy then deploy the rest.
 1. Add ELB and Target Group error rates when checking healthy.
 1. Custom auto-scaling policy types.